 Avidan Y. Cover is Associate Professor of Law at the Case Western Reserve University School of Law and Director of the Institute for Global Security Law & Policy.
 Professor Cover teaches in the Civil Rights and Human Rights Clinic in the Milton A. Kramer Law Clinic Center, where he supervises students representing clients in civil lawsuits primarily in the areas of civil rights, including freedom of speech, unlawful force, and housing discrimination as well as documenting human rights abuses.
 He also teaches Race and American Law and International Humanitarian Law.
 Cover’s scholarship focuses on human rights, civil rights, and national security law.
 He has appeared in numerous news media, including the New York Times, Washington Post, BBC, CNN, MSNBC, CSPAN, FOX News, and Court TV.
 Prior to his appointment at Case Western Reserve, Cover taught at the Seton Hall University School of Law, where he supervised the Urban Revitalization Project in Newark, New Jersey.
 In addition, he was a Gibbons Public Interest and Constitutional Law Fellow from 2007 to 2009 during which time he litigated prisoner’s rights, same-sex marriage, national security, and education cases in federal and state court.
 Cover also served as Senior Counsel in Human Rights First’s Law and Security Program where he researched and analyzed U.S. military and intelligence agencies’ interrogation and detention policies and practices.
 He holds a BA degree from Princeton University and a JD cum laude from Cornell School of Law.

-Laura Hengehold is an Associate Professor and Chair of the Department of Philosophy.
+Laura Hengehold is a Professor in the Department of Philosophy.
 Her research explores the relationship between language, imagination and the lived experience of embodiment.
 Her inquiry draws from three related discourses: (1) Twentieth century French philosophy, particularly existentialism and the post structuralism of Michel Foucault and Gilles Deleuze, (2) Feminist philosophy and theories of sexuality, and (3) The ongoing dialogue between African and European political thinkers.
 She is especially interested the way political conflict and the organization of knowledge frame women’s experience of their own bodies as active forces or passive obstacles to joy.
 These themes inform two books currently in progress: The Problem of The Second Sex: Beauvoir’s Philosophy of Individuation (forthcoming, Edinburgh University Press) and Anonymity and Recognition: Simone de Beauvoir and Feminist Politics.
 Laura Hengehold is also co-editor of the Blackwell Companion to Simone de Beauvoir (forthcoming, Wiley/Blackwell).

 Jeremy Bendik-Keymer is the Elmer G. Beamer-Hubert H. Schneider Professor in Ethics and an associate professor in the Philosophy Department.
 Before coming to CWRU, he taught at Colorado College, American University of Sharjah (Department of International Studies), and LeMoyne College where he organized the antiwar network, helped accredit the Department of International Studies, and developed a new learning assessment system respectively.
 Besides many articles and talks that fit specific academic contexts, his academic work includes his dissertation, Conscience & Humanity, participation in the research and project development team for We Are All Explorers: Learning & Teaching with Reggio Principles in Urban Settings, and the co-edited volume, Ethical Adaptation to Climate Change: Human Virtues of the Future.